-Lobster contains zinc, phosphorus, copper, vitamin B12, magnesium, selenium, iron, vitamin E, and omega-3 fatty acids in small amounts, all of which are beneficial in pregnancy (source: NutritionData).
+Lobster also contains several minerals and nutrients – it contains zinc, phosphorus, copper, vitamin B12, magnesium, selenium, iron, vitamin E, and omega-3 fatty acids in small amounts, all of which are beneficial in pregnancy (source: NutritionData).

 How Much Lobster Can I Eat When Pregnant?

-Despite having many nutrients and being a good source of protein, lobster contains high levels of dietary cholesterol.
+Despite having many nutrients and being an excellent source of protein, lobster contains high levels of dietary cholesterol.